DenSmolonski/ai-dev-tasks/create-prd.md

 # Rule: Generating a Product Requirements Document (PRD)

-## Goal

-To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on an initial user prompt.
-The PRD should be clear, actionable, and suitable for a junior developer to understand and implement the feature.
+## Goal: To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on an initial user prompt.
+The PRD should be clear, actionable, and suitable for a ***junior developer*** to understand and implement the feature.

-## Process
+IMPORTANT: Process

-1.  **Receive Initial Prompt:** The user provides a brief description or request for a new feature or functionality.
+1.  ***Receive Initial Prompt:*** The user provides a brief description or request for a new feature or functionality.
-2.  **Ask Clarifying Questions:** Before writing the PRD, the AI *must* ask clarifying questions to gather sufficient detail.
-The goal is to understand the "what" and "why" of the feature, not necessarily the "how" (which the developer will figure out).
-Make sure to provide options in letter/number lists so I can respond easily with my selections.
+2.  **Ask Clarifying Questions:** Before writing the PRD, the AI ***MUST ask clarifying questions to gather sufficient detail.*** The goal is to understand the "what" and "why" of the feature, not necessarily the "how" (which the developer will figure out).
+Make sure to provide options in letter/number lists so I can respond easily with my selections. ***NEVER: GUESS***
 3.  **Generate PRD:** Based on the initial prompt and the user's answers to the clarifying questions, generate a PRD using the structure outlined below.
 4.  **Save PRD:** Save the generated document as `[n]-prd-[feature-name].md` inside the `/tasks` directory.
 (Where `n` is a zero-padded 4-digit sequence starting from 0001, e.g., `0001-prd-user-authentication.md`, `0002-prd-dashboard.md`, etc.)